Kasheke

-Kasheke is a village strategically located in the Kalehe Territory near Lake Kivu in the South Kivu Province of the Democratic Republic of the Congo (DRC).
+Kasheke is a village and capital of Mbinga-Sud groupement of the Buhavu Chiefdom, Kalehe Territory, South Kivu, Democratic Republic of the Congo.
 Kasheke is 1,475 meters above sea level and is close to Bulengo, Kamabale, Tchofi, and Kabamba villages.
-The village is occupied by a small population of Bantu agriculturists and fishermen, including the Havu, Tembo, Shi, and Fuliiru people.
+The village is mainly occupied by Bahavu clan of the Bashi people, Batwa, Batembo, Barega, Bafuliiru, Babembe, Bahunde, Bakusu, Bangala, Banyarwanda, and Barundi.

-Renowned for its cultivation of maize, cassava, banana, and rice, agriculture serves as the primary regional economy, complemented by cotton and coffee plantations.
-Despite its robust agricultural potential, there is currently no agro-industry, although preliminary foundations exist, particularly in coffee and palm oil.
+Known for its cultivation of maize, cassava, banana, and rice, agriculture serves as the primary regional economy.
+Despite its agricultural potential, there is currently no agro-industry, although preliminary foundations exist, particularly in coffee and palm oil.

 History

 Kasheke has long been the ancestral home to a harmonious blend of diverse Bantu ethnic groups.
-The region was conventionally inhabited by Havu, Fuliiru and Shi people.
+The region was conventionally inhabited by Havu clan of the Shi people.

 Security and geological problems

-On Friday, 28 May 2011, several houses were looted and several taken hostage in the forest as a result of an attack by alleged elements of the FDLR in the Kasheke village in Kalehe Territory.

-From Sunday to Monday of 5 March 2012, the FDLR attacked the communities of Kalehe Territory.
-The rebels made an incursion into the locality of Kasheke at approximately 10 p.m. (local time), coming from Kahuzi-Biéga National Park.
-The insurgents abducted seven people: four women and three boys, and also took away almost all the village's property.
+On 28 May 2011, several houses were looted and several taken hostage in the forest as a result of an attack by alleged elements of the FDLR in Kasheke.
+On 5 March 2012, at around 10 p.m. local time, FDLR rebels entered Kasheke from Kahuzi-Biéga National Park, abducting seven people, of which four were women and three boys, and seizing nearly all of the village's belongings.